ExoticCandyC/arch_fluxbox/README.md

 Download Size
 ===
-First pacstrap phase is currently download 1045.50MB of data and has a ~4500MB foot print on hard drive.
-Ram usage in IDLE mode is ~218MB.
+First pacstrap phase is currently downloading 1045.50MB of data and has a ~4500MB foot print on hard drive.

+Ram usage in IDLE mode is ~218MB when this build boots.

 To do
 =====